mrcnski/believeobey.live/_posts/2024-11-12-who-is-the-son.md

 ---

 {% include verse.html
-text="**Your throne, O God**, endures forever and ever.
-Your royal scepter is a scepter of equity; you love righteousness and hate wickedness.
-Therefore God, your God, has anointed you with the oil of gladness beyond your companions" verse="Psalm 45:6-7"
+text="**Your throne, God**, is forever and ever.
+A scepter of equity is the scepter of your kingdom.
+You have loved righteousness, and hated wickedness. **Therefore God, your God, has anointed you with the oil of gladness above your fellows.**" verse="Psalm 45:6-7"
 %}